balOS/quartz/content/_index.md

 **All you need to do is click on what is interesting.** This is a special trait of this website - hypertext notebooks are designed for exploratory browsing.
 In a linear piece of writing, all ideas would be sequenced into one narrative.
 In hypertext writing, the narrative is emergent and the ideas are associative.
 It is like a book where the pages rearrange themselves for you based on your current curiosity each time you revisit. _For more on what this is, see [[Q- What is a hypertext notebook]]?_

 The goal of this research project is to find data structures and interfaces that support synthesis and innovation in a decentralized discourse graph.
+If you prefer videos over hypertext, see this video here (5:40):

+{{< youtube enRYIUDRwWg>}}

 Some suggested starting points: